Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 /install -a -f /install.conf
 ~~~

-So as soon as the machine will have booted, it will launch the install script
+So as soon as the machine will be booted, it will launch the install script in
-in autoinstall mode (`-a`) with our specific answer file (`-f install.conf`).
+autoinstall mode (`-a`) with our specific answer file (`-f install.conf`).

 ###Automatically reboot at the end of the installation